Data Loss Prevention & shred

 Again, this example is forged, so I cannot very tell if the rest of the block is always reset to zeroes by the kernel/OS, or if it is up to the software to do so.

-In any case, I would not rely on this as a DLP, and I would consider that the blocks allocated for a file might have trailing data in them, and could contain sensitive informations that were supposed to be removed from the files.
+In any case, I would not rely on this as a DLP, and I would consider that the blocks allocated for a file might have trailing data in them, and could contain sensitive information that were supposed to be removed from the files.

 Shredding the data